backstage/backstage/packages/backend-common/api-report.md

 //
 // src/cache/types.d.ts:34:5 - (ae-forgotten-export) The symbol "ClientOptions" needs to be exported by the entry point index.d.ts
 // src/middleware/errorHandler.d.ts:17:26 - (tsdoc-malformed-html-name) Invalid HTML element: A space is not allowed here
+// src/reading/AwsS3UrlReader.d.ts:11:9 - (ae-forgotten-export) The symbol "ReadTreeResponseFactory" needs to be exported by the entry point index.d.ts
 // src/reading/types.d.ts:108:5 - (ae-forgotten-export) The symbol "ReadTreeResponseDirOptions" needs to be exported by the entry point index.d.ts
 // src/service/types.d.ts:12:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/service/types.d.ts:22:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen